gazebosim/gz-sim/doc/architecture_design.md

 * **Global entities**: Entities which are present on all levels, such as the sun, ground plane, heightmaps, etc. These entities will be duplicated across all simulation runners.

+* **Default level**: Level which handles all entities that are not within any other levels, including performers.

+* **Event manager**: Manages events that can be sent across systems and the server.

 ## High level behavior